Welcome to the Hellmouth: Reception

-The episode received largely positive reviews from critics.
 Noel Murray of The A.V.
 Club wrote that the episode was "a good introduction to the show, establishing the characters and the premise quickly and cleanly, before ending on a cliffhanger".
 Murray, however, did note that it contained a "dialogue that sounds more faux-clever than actually clever" and that there was "an overall flatness to the action/horror sequences" that would continue until the second season.
 John Levesque, writing for the Seattle Post-Intelligencer, called the fledgling series "witty, intelligent and thoroughly entertaining" and dubbed it "the best thing I've seen on The WB".
 He praised the acting of Sarah Michelle Gellar, noting that she "plays Buffy to perfection".
 Phil Kloer of The Atlanta Journal and the Atlanta Constitution called the show a "kicky little mix of camp comedy, high school hi-jinks and monsters" and likened its plot to the Fox sci-fi series The X-Files and the Nickelodeon horror-themed anthology series Are You Afraid of the Dark?.
+He ultimately gave the episode a B.

+Rolling Stone ranked "Welcome to the Hellmouth" at #112 on their "Every Episode Ranked From Worst to Best" list, writing that the "opening with Darla in the deserted high school perfectly subverts expectations, and in doing so, sets the tone for the next seven seasons.
+First episodes often get bogged down in establishing lore, and while 'Welcome to the Hellmouth' is no exception, the snappy dialogue and the charm of our core protagonists mean it doesn’t really matter.
+It’s by no means the best episode, but it’s special for what it began."

+"Welcome to the Hellmouth" was ranked at #51 on Paste Magazine's "Every Episode Ranked" list and #52 on BuzzFeed's "Ranking Every Episode" list.

-He ultimately gave the episode a B. Nikki Stafford, in her book Bite Me!, called the first episode "excellent" and complimented the strengths of the main cast as well as the show's unique approach.
+Nikki Stafford, in her book Bite Me!, called the first episode "excellent" and complimented the strengths of the main cast as well as the show's unique approach.
 She contrasted it with the earlier movie, noting that "the movie version [...] was like Clueless, but near the end suddenly tried to be a serious film.
 The television show carries comedy, action, and drama simultaneously and features a far superior ensemble cast."